 Above all else, you will need to refer to any wishes your loved one has documented.
 Examples include a living will, advance directive, medical power of attorney, orders for life-sustaining treatment, organ and tissue donor designation, and any other type of last will and testament.

-Your loved one has taken the time to write down what they want in an effort to have a voice in how they die, listen to them.
+Your loved one has taken the time to write down what they want in an effort to have a voice in how they die.
+Listen to them.

-2: Ask: Who will be involved in decision-making?
+2: Ask: Who Will Be Involved in Decision-Making?

 The answer to this question will depend on the decisions at hand.
-You may want to limit the big decisions, to those closest to the individual.
-Whereas you may want more input from family and/or friends about other decisions, such as planning a memorial service or deciding on what to do with belongings.
+You may want to limit the big decisions to those closest to the individual, whereas you may want more input from family and/or friends about other decisions such as planning a memorial service or deciding on what to do with belongings.

 You need to look at your specific situation to determine who’s ‘in charge’, whether that’s one person or a group of people.
 Then beyond that, decide who else should be involved.
-It’s generally recommended to keep it to those who truly ought to be involved, so if you’re not comfortable with Nancy from church being present for these decisions, please don’t feel guilty asking her to step out.
+It’s generally recommended to keep it to those who truly ought to be involved… So if you’re not comfortable with Nancy from church being present for these decisions, don’t feel guilty asking her to step out.
 That being said, some larger families have an equal-say decision-making process and we have seen groups of 10+ effectively make decisions.

 Relying on what you know about your loved one’s wishes is great, but often you will have to make a decision(s) on your loved one’s behalf based only on what you know about the person.
 In these situations, you may need to infer what they would have wanted based on what you know about their values, likes, dislikes, and preferences.

-When disposing of belongings, consider if your loved one liked to give to charity; when planning a memorial service, consider the parts of their life they would want you to highlight; if asked about organ and tissue donation, consider if they were a generous or selfless person.
+When disposing of belongings, consider if your loved one liked to give to charity.
+When planning a memorial service, consider the parts of their life they would want you to highlight.
+If asked about organ and tissue donation, consider if they were a generous or selfless person.
 It may help to ask yourself:

 Taking stock of everything you know, make your decision.
-The answer may not be crystal clear, but hopefully, you have been pointed in the right direction.
+The answer may not be crystal clear, but hopefully you have been pointed in the right direction.
 When in doubt, follow your gut.
 You are most likely involved in making these decisions because you know/knew your loved one best, so don’t be afraid to follow your instincts.